Pelagianism: Free will and original sin

 The idea that God had created anything or anyone who was evil by nature struck Pelagius as Manichean.
 Pelagius taught that humans were free of the burden of original sin, because it would be unjust for any person to be blamed for another's actions.
 According to Pelagianism, humans were created in the image of God and had been granted conscience and reason to determine right from wrong, and the ability to carry out correct actions.
 If "sin" could not be avoided it could not be considered sin.
 In Pelagius' view, the doctrine of original sin placed too little emphasis on the human capacity for self-improvement, leading either to despair or to reliance on forgiveness without responsibility.
 He also argued that many young Christians were comforted with false security about their salvation leading them to relax their Christian practice.

 Pelagius believed that Adam's transgression had caused humans to become mortal, and given them a bad example, but not corrupted their nature, while Caelestius went even further, arguing that Adam had been created mortal.
-He did not even accept the idea that original sin had instilled fear of death among humans, as Augustine said.
-Instead, Pelagius taught that the fear of death could be overcome by devout Christians, and that death could be a release from toil rather than a punishment.
+Pelagius also did not accept the idea that original sin had instilled fear of death among humans, as Augustine said.
+Instead, he taught that fear of death could be overcome by devout Christians, and that death could be a release from toil rather than a punishment.
 Both Pelagius and Caelestius reasoned that it would be unreasonable for God to command the impossible, and therefore each human retained absolute freedom of action and full responsibility for all actions.
 (Note: Scriptural passages cited to support this argument include Deuteronomy 30:15, Ecclesiasticus 15:14–17, and Ezekiel 18:20 and 33:12, 16.)
 Pelagius did not accept any limitation on free will, including necessity, compulsion, or limitations of nature.
 He believed that teaching a strong position on free will was the best motivation for individuals to reform their conduct.